EXPANDED SENSORIUM

 So I’m interested in how art can explore ground truths and the social reality of mechanical sensing.

-Research process behind the project
+Research process behind the project by Harry Meadows

 This makes me think about the inevitable mistakes and gaps that happen in these translations from mechanical sensing to the lived experience and vice versa.
-Pedro, in your project ‘Can we feel touch when we're made of light’ you seem to explore these gaps – could you talk about that?
+Pedro, in your project ‘Can we feel touch when we're made of light’ you seem to explore these gaps – could you talk about it?

 Pedro:

 I was thinking about the impossibility of fully translating human touch into data.
 Machines can only create flawed representations, since in the process of translation some data is inevitably lost – machines can’t capture everything.
-Our screens do not even have enough pixels; it’s impossible to be aware of all the molecules making up someone’s body.
+Our screens do not even have enough pixels; it’s impossible to capture all the molecules making up someone’s body.
 I’m interested in the comfort of error, the impossibility of perfect interaction.

 Harry: